mrisen/inet-showcases/wireless/crosstalk/doc/index.rst

 :ned:`Ieee80211DimensionalRadio` in hosts.
 (Generally, the name hints as to which kind of analog model is used by radio medium and radio modules.)

-Dimensional transmitters have some parameters which control the shape of the signal in the frequency and time domains.
+Dimensional transmitters have parameters which control the shape of the signal in the frequency and time domains.
 The :par:`dimensions` parameter controls the dimensions along which power is represented.
 The parameter's value is either ``"time"``, ``"frequency"``, or ``"time frequency"`` (default).